jb-102/programming-fundamentals-and-javascript-course/README.md

 ### 2. JavaScript Understanding:
 - Core JavaScript concepts like syntax, variables, data types, and control statements.
 - Understanding JavaScript's asynchronous nature: event loops, promises, and async/await.
-- Advanced topics like prototypes, closures, classes, and modules.
 - ES6+ features for modern JavaScript development.
+- Advanced topics like prototypes, closures, classes, and modules.**

 ### 3. Hands-On Experience:
-- Build small projects to apply your learning.
+- Build concise projects to apply your learning.
-- Debugging and performance optimization techniques.
+- Debugging and performance optimization techniques.**
-- Explore DOM manipulation, fetch API, and real-world event handling.
+- Explore DOM manipulation, fetch API, and real-world event handling.**

 ### 4. Expand Your Horizon:
-- Introduction to advanced topics like TypeScript, state management, and performance optimization.
+- Introduction to advanced topics like TypeScript, state management, and performance optimization.**
 - Insights into secure coding practices and clean architecture.

+---

+> **⚠️ Important Note:**
+> _Some topics may not cover all aspects mentioned._
+> This is to ensure that we focus on core principles and foundational concepts to help you build a solid understanding.

 ---